cvlc12/gsai/README.md

 version: 0
   Options:
-       --autosign                Automatically sign if only one set of Secure Boot signing keys are automatically found --escalate-with           Takes one of 'sudo' or 'doas' to avoid using run0 -h, --help                    Won't help you much
+       --autosign                Automatically sign if only one set of Secure Boot signing keys are automatically found --escalate-with           Takes one of 'run0', 'sudo' or 'doas' -h, --help                    Won't help you much
        --iso                     Specify an Arch Linux ISO image file --offline                 Prompt for the paths of necessary files instead of fetching them online